-In North Carolina, the consequences of a DWI conviction depend on a number of factors, including how many prior convictions you have.
+In North Carolina, the consequences of a driving while impaired (DWI) conviction depend on many factors, including how many prior convictions you have.
 This article covers how North Carolina law defines DWI and the penalties you'll face in various circumstances.

 Driving under the influence is usually referred to as "driving while impaired" or "DWI."

 The basic and "minimum" penalties for a DWI conviction are provided below.
-However, North Carolina's sentencing procedures for impaired driving convictions is complex.
-There are five levels (with five being the least severe)
+However, North Carolina's sentencing procedures for impaired driving convictions are complex.
+There are five levels (with five being the least severe).

 A DWI conviction will be followed by a sentencing hearing.
 At this hearing, the prosecutor and defendant can present aggravating and mitigating evidence.